egandavidpatrick-del/AutoRegisterUpdater/README.md

 Document Issue Registers are commonly maintained as bespoke Excel workbooks, with each organisation using its own structure, formatting, document requirements and issue workflows.
 This makes a universal solution impractical; however, where a defined register format and workflow are established, significant parts of the process can be automated.

 The Auto Document Issue Register Updater demonstrates this approach by combining **PDF drawing discovery and validation, Excel register integration, document revision management, recipient management, issue controls and automated PDF generation** into a single desktop workflow.
-View the demo video in this repository.
+Go to the table of contents and click the Live Demo Link for demo video.

 The application is designed to work alongside existing project documentation and file-system processes rather than requiring organisations to replace their established register format or introduce a new document-management platform.